raphiz/nix-option-search/README.md

 ### Flake-Parts Setup (without Devenv.sh)

-The module `nix-option-search.modules.flake-parts` exports the `flake-parts-options-search` package via `outputs.packages.$arch.flake-parts-option-search.
+The module `nix-option-search.modules.flake-parts` exports the `flake-parts-options-search` package via `outputs.packages.$arch.flake-parts-option-search`.
 It can be run with `nix run .#flake-parts-option-search` or accessed in perSystem configuration via `config.packages.flake-parts-option-search`.